Overview of Key Features¶

 All communication between clients and the server protected through TLS.

 Deployment inside a cloud platform VPC (AWS or GCP) or VNet (Azure).

 Isolation of data (for loading and unloading) using:

-Support for PHI data (in compliance with HIPAA and HITRUST CSF regulations) — requires Business Critical Edition.
+Support for PHI data (in compliance with HIPAA and HITRUST CSF regulations) — requires Business Critical Edition (or higher).

 Automatic data encryption by Snowflake using Snowflake-managed keys.

 Snowflake Time Travel (1 day standard for all accounts; additional days, up to 90, allowed with Snowflake Enterprise) for:

 Restoring and cloning historical data in databases, schemas, and tables.

 Snowflake Fail-safe (7 days standard for all accounts) for disaster recovery of historical data.